needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 For [SpriteAtlas](https://docs.unity3d.com/Manual/class-SpriteAtlas.html) objects specifically, note that the atlas inspector has a checkbox for **Include In Build**.
 This option does not determine whether the atlas itself is built into AssetBundles, rather it determines how items reference it.
 When you enable **Include in Build**, all dependency linkages remain intact.
 Thus, if you have an Addressable prefab sprite that is dependent on an atlas, the atlas will be pulled into an AssetBundle.
 Similarly, if you explicilty mark the atlas as Addressable, the prefab will list the atlas bundle as a dependency, and things are hooked up properly at load time.
 If you disable **Include In Build**, the linkage is not preserved.
 When you load an Addressable prefab that is dependent on the atlas, the atlas will be requested, and you must load and manage the connection manually using [SpriteAtlasManager.atlasRequested](https://docs.unity3d.com/ScriptReference/U2D.SpriteAtlasManager-atlasRequested.html).
 In this scenario, you can still mark the atlas as Addressable to access each sprite manually.

 When viewing a [SpriteAtlas](https://docs.unity3d.com/Manual/class-SpriteAtlas.html) in the **Addressables Groups** window, ensure the [SpriteAtlas](https://docs.unity3d.com/Manual/class-SpriteAtlas.html) has been packed if you intend to view the sub-objects in the Window.
 This can be done by clicking **Pack Preview** in the inspector of the [SpriteAtlas](https://docs.unity3d.com/Manual/class-SpriteAtlas.html) object.
-If the [SpriteAtlas](https://docs.unity3d.com/Manual/class-SpriteAtlas.html) is packed and you still cannot see the sub-objects, check the **Show Sprite and Subobject Addresses** option is enabled; it is located in the **Tools** menu of the **Addressables Groups** window.
+If the [SpriteAtlas](https://docs.unity3d.com/Manual/class-SpriteAtlas.html) is packed and you still cannot see the sub-objects, check the **Show Sprite and Subobject Addresses** option is enabled; it is located in the **Tools** > **Groups View** menu of the **Addressables Groups** window.

 ### Using the AssetReference class
 The [`AssetReference`](xref:UnityEngine.AddressableAssets.AssetReference) class provides a way to access Addressable Assets without needing to know their addresses.
 To access an Addressable Asset using the `AssetReference` class: